 The Act s.
 11 (Unlicensed person involved with dangerous goods).

 [Regulation 21 amended in Gazette 4 Oct 2011 p.
 3951; 2 Dec 2013 p.
-5507.]
+5507; 5 Feb 2016 p.
+363-4.]

-Part 7 — Storage of SRSs
+Part 7 — Storage of SSANs

+[Heading amended in Gazette 5 Feb 2016 p.
+365.]

 22. Licensing requirements

-(1) A person who stores a quantity of an SRS at a place must hold at least one of these licences that relates to the SRS and authorises the storage of that quantity at that place —
+(1) A person who stores a quantity of an SSAN at a place must hold at least one of these licences that relates to the SSAN and authorises the storage of that quantity at that place —

-(a) an SRS storage licence;
+(a) an SSAN storage licence;

-(b) an SRS manufacture licence.
+(b) an SSAN manufacture licence.

-(2) A person does not have to hold a licence referred to in subregulation (1) to store an SRS at a place if the person —
+(2) A person does not have to hold a licence referred to in subregulation (1) to store an SSAN at a place if the person —

-(a) holds a shotfiring licence that relates to the SRS and stores not more than 100 kg of the SRS for use by the person at the place; or
+(a) holds a shotfiring licence that relates to the SSAN and stores not more than 100 kg of the SSAN for use by the person at the place; or

-(b) holds an explosives storage licence issued under the Dangerous Goods Safety (Explosives) Regulations 2007 and stores the SRS in accordance with that licence as if the SRS were an explosive; or
+(b) holds an explosives storage licence issued under the Dangerous Goods Safety (Explosives) Regulations 2007 and stores the SSAN in accordance with that licence as if the SSAN were an explosive; or

-(c) holds an SRS fertiliser licence that relates to the SRS and the SRS is stored for use by the person.
+(c) holds an SSAN fertiliser licence that relates to the SSAN and the SSAN is stored for use by the person.

-(3) A person does not have to hold a licence referred to in subregulation (1) to store an SRS if —
+(3) A person does not have to hold a licence referred to in subregulation (1) to store an SSAN if —

 (a) the person controls and manages a commercial laboratory; and

-(b) the person stores the SRS in the laboratory for analytical or research purposes that do not involve the manufacture of an illegal product; and
+(b) the person stores the SSAN in the laboratory for analytical or research purposes that do not involve the manufacture of an illegal product; and

-(c) there is not more than 3 kg of any SRS in the laboratory.
+(c) there is not more than 3 kg of any SSAN in the laboratory.

-(4) A person does not have to hold a licence referred to in subregulation (1) to store an SRS if —
+(4) A person does not have to hold a licence referred to in subregulation (1) to store an SSAN if —

 (a) the person —